instructlab/instructlab/README.md

 To add new knowledge and skills to the pre-trained LLM, add information to the companion [taxonomy](https://github.com/instructlab/taxonomy.git) repository.

-After you have added knowledge and skills, you can perform the following actions:
+After you have added knowledge and skills to the taxonomy, you can perform the following actions:

 1. Use `ilab` to generate new synthetic training data based on the changes in your local `taxonomy` repository.
 1. Re-train the LLM with the new training data.